-- Here you can find a kind of script of the questions.
+- Here you can find a kind of a script of the questions.
 They follow a logic.

 - Start writing your vocabulary notebook or creating flashcards based on the exam’s themes.

 Tarefa 1 is based on a video and 2 is based on an audio file.
 They are around 2-3 minutes long.
-The media is not something made and recorded specially for the exam, they are realia (=materials from daily life used in teaching), excerpts from Brazilian radio or TV programs made for Brazilians.
+The media is not something made and recorded especially for the exam, they are realia (=materials from daily life used in teaching), excerpts from Brazilian radio or TV programs made for Brazilians.

 It’s hard and demotivating for you as a beginner to practice listening with realia.
-But you can practice it with audio files from text books prepared for students.
+But you can practice with audio files from text books prepared for students.
 Repetition is key here.
 You can also practice with music.
 Or listen and read from transcripts.
-But really pay attention on the way people pronounce and link words.
+But really pay attention onto the way people pronounce and link words.

 Try to find your favorite Brazilian Youtubers.
 There is Fala Gringo, a great podcast for intermediate students.
 Look for themes that you enjoy so when you are studying it won’t feel like studying.
 I loved watching Friends to study English (there was no YouTube at the time), actually I loved Friends so much (I still do), that every time I was watching an episode I paid so much attention on the way they spoke, used words, expressions, made jokes because I was really interested in the show itself and it didn’t feel like studying or learning.